Devland-FS24/React-18-Vite-TS-Net-Core-8/README.md

-# Project Title
-React 18 app created with Vite, TypeScript and .Net Core 8.
+# React 18 app created with Vite, TypeScript and .Net Core 8.

 ## Table of Contents
 - [About](#about)